serverless/serverless/lifecycle-changes.md

 guarantees that everyone who depends e.g. on `deploy:deploy` hooks will be triggered, regardless, if the user run a packaged or full deploy.

+### Commands / Invocations

+#### Serverless deploy

+The `serverless deploy` command is completely non-breaking.
+The complete serverless internal state is kept along the package and deploy stages of the invocation.

+Lifecycle events that have been moved to the package stage are redirected automatically and tagged as deprecated (see below).

-### Serverless state
+### Serverless package / deploy

-The package command will, shortly said, store the compiled CF template and the deploy command will reload it and continue with the loaded state.
+The package command will, shortly said, store the Serverless service state and the deploy command will reload it and continue with the loaded state.
 Plugins hooked into `before:deploy:deploy` will have the same state as before the change and will continue to work as before.
 This also applies to plugins that hooked `deploy:initialize`.